tidev/titanium-sdk/android/templates/app/webpack-default/template/platform/android/README.md

 # Android Platform Folder

-This folder contains various files used für the native Android build.
+This folder contains various files used for the native Android build.

 ## Launch Icons